Insight206 logo Insight206 logo

 Why it matters

-Uncertainty isn’t eliminated by planning harder — it’s navigated by being clear about what matters and what doesn’t.
+Uncertainty isn’t eliminated by planning harder.
+It’s navigated by being clear about what matters and what doesn’t.

 Plans will always need revision.